classgraph/classgraph/classgraph-vfs/README.md

 no manifest, and the manifest is read once and then cached.

 A directory and a module have a manifest read from the same place, so an exploded jarfile is described by its manifest just as the jarfile it was exploded from is.
+A root opened at a package root reports the manifest of the whole jarfile, not of the package root: a Spring Boot application's `Main-Class` and `Automatic-Module-Name` describe `app.jar`, and there is no manifest under `BOOT-INF/classes/` to read instead.

 A jarfile written by a tool that lower-cased its entry names still has a manifest, and it is found: the canonical name is looked for first, since that is the name it is stored under in all but a